Billy Frankenstein: Plot

 Billy's father, George, finally arrives home much to Billy's excitement.
-George announces that he got fired from his job, but isn't worried because of his family importance and inheritance to the castle, but Billy and Sandy tell him that the lawyer had told them earlier in the film that they need to raise $25,000 to buy the castle, so George comes up with the idea of inviting Sloane to dinner to discuss the payment.
+George announces that he got fired from his job, but is not worried because of his family importance and inheritance to the castle, but Billy and Sandy tell him that the lawyer had told them earlier in the film that they need to raise $25,000 to buy the castle, so George comes up with the idea of inviting Sloane to dinner to discuss the payment.
 Billy and Bloodstone try bring the monster back to life, but leave when they think they've failed, but the monster shows signs of life when they leave.
 Billy and Bloodstone try to hide the monster from prying eyes, but Thelma faints after seeing him.
 Sloane and Fraulein visit Frogg to find he has disguised himself as the monster, which Sloane takes an interest in.
 While out shopping, George and Sandy buy a Frankenstein monster doll to give to Billy as a present and arrive home to give Billy the doll and have dinner with Sloane and Fraulein.
 Finally, Sandy sees the monster for herself, who Sloane mistakes for Frogg.
 When Sloane is convinced of the monster's existence, he and Fraulein both flee.

 The film ends with the Franks, Thelma, Bloodstone and Frogg, raising the $25,000 by having tourist attractions in their castle, complete with photos with the Frankenstein monster and tours down to the lab, where a little girl pulls the lever and electrocutes herself, making her resemble the Bride of Frankenstein.
 When the Franks end up wondering what happened to Sloane's lawyer, we see the lawyer, still looking for Billy and the monster, asking Dracula where they are, and Dracula points into the direction of Transylvania, which the lawyer follows.